gabonator/LA104/readme.md

       - test4_snake - just snake game, not easy to control with the rotating encoders
       - test7_pwm_app - gui application for controlling PWM outputs, great tool for playing with RGB leds
       - test13_mp3 - mp3 player gui application, works with MD_YX5300 module
+      - test15_charmap - shows ASCII character table used by OS
     - hybrid - run any application as OSX native app for debugging and designing layouts

 ![Hybrid app on mac OSX](resources/hybridmp3.png)